-APPENDIX F

-GLOSSARY
+APPENDIX E GLOSSARY

 Account: A budget attribute used to group funds with a similar purpose, such as supplies, salaries or travel expenses.
+Sometimes referred to as the "object" of the expenditure, it means what the dollars will be spent on.